-Notifications to DPIE and Heritage NSW are required in relation to discovery, impact and care of historic objects under Section 146 of the Heritage Act.
-This will be the responsibility of the environmental manager.
+Notifications to DPE and Heritage NSW are required in relation to discovery, impact and care of historic objects under Section 146 of the Heritage Act.
+This will be the responsibility of ACEN Australia's Project Manager as per Table 3.1.